 - Eco, apartment with kitchen from 35€ / night

-- Cloud Volcano, we cannot fail to recommend this incredible apartment with two terraces and sea views, very well decorated, modern and with new furniture, since it was where we spent our confinement during Covid-19 (thanks to Dailos, the owner, who provided us with everything and made us a very good price).
+- Cloud Volcano, this incredible apartment with two terraces and sea views, very well decorated, modern and with new furniture, since it was where we spent our lockdown during Covid-19 (thanks to Dailos, the owner, who provided us with everything and made us a very good price).
 You can book it from 70€ / night

 - Eurostars Las Salinas, a 4-star hotel a few meters from the beach, with suites from 110€ / night